-- In regular SPF, Equal-Cost Multipath (ECMP) can be used for multiple paths with the same cost - ✓ Issues and limitations of ECMP? - In CSPF, we are looking for one path to one destination.
-We need tiebreakers for this case. - Take the path with the largest available bandwidth - If there is still a tie, take the path with the lowest hop count - If there is still a tie, take one at random (usually the first one) - Example
+- In regular SPF, Equal-Cost Multipath (ECMP) can be used for multiple paths with the same cost ✓ Issues and limitations of ECMP? - In CSPF, we are looking for one path to one destination.
+We need tiebreakers for this case.
+If BW is the most critical factor: - Take the path with the largest available bandwidth - If there is still a tie, take the path with the lowest hop count - If there is still a tie, take one at random (usually the first one) - Example